syalunin/quantum-vortices/README.md

 - Calculation of eigenvalues and eigenvectors

 ### Prerequisites
-Before compiling this project, make sure that the following tools are installed:
+The following tools must to be installed in order to compile the project:
 - Intel Fortran and C++ compilers
 - GLFW version 3.4 or newer
 - OpenGL version 4.1